Front Mission (video game): Plot

-The plot of Front Mission revolves around OCU captain Royd Clive.
-An OCU reconnaissance platoon led by Royd is assigned to investigate a USN munitions plant in the Larcus District, located on eastern Huffman Island.
-Upon reaching the premises, the platoon is ambushed by USN wanzers led by an officer named Driscoll.
-He quickly ambushes Karen Meure, Royd's fiancée, and destroys her wanzer.
-As the two forces engage in battle, Driscoll detonates explosives inside the plant and escapes.
-The USN accuses the OCU of the attack, later known as the Larcus Incident, but the OCU insists that the incident was a set-up.
-Both sides soon declare war, setting off the 2nd Huffman Conflict.
-The OCU pins the blame of the incident on Royd's platoon, discharging them from the military indefinitely.
-One year later, OCU colonel Guri B. Olson seeks him out at a wanzer fighting arena in the town of Barinden.
-Dangling the prospect of killing the person responsible for Karen's death, he manages to recruit Clive to the Canyon Crows mercenary outfit.
-With the Canyon Crows, Royd is assigned to help the OCU military reverse its fortunes and win the war.
+An OCU reconnaissance team led by Royd Clive is assigned to investigate a USN munitions factory in the Larcus district, located on eastern Huffman Island.
+Upon reaching the factory, the team is ambushed by USN wanzers led by officer Driscoll.
+He ambushes Karen Meure, Royd's fiancée, and destroys her wanzer.
+The two forces engage in battle, but it ends with Driscoll detonating explosives inside the plant and he escapes.
+The USN publicly frames the event as an enemy attack, later known as the Larcus Incident, which reignites tensions and begins the 2nd Huffman Conflict.
+Royd and his team are discharged and listed as killed in action.